-(The instrument above is a 1961 Levin Model 315-M2 with two same-height Model 2000 pickups and translucent unnumbered knobs as on DeArmond amps of that period).
+The instrument above is a 1961 Levin Model 315-M2 with two same-height Model 2000 pickups and translucent unnumbered ‘top hat’ style knobs as on DeArmond amps of that period.

-The company was acquired by CF Martin in 1973, but before that, in the 1960s, they produced a range of archtop electrics which were fitted as standard with DeArmond pickups.
+The company was acquired by CF Martin in 1973, but before that, in the 1950s and 1960s, they produced a range of archtop electrics which were fitted as standard with DeArmond pickups.

 This Levin guitar Model 315-M2, dated 1962, is fitted with two Model 2000 pickups finished in well-worn gold with black coil formers.
 Note the difference in height between the two pickups.
 Also note that the knobs are by DeArmond, as used at that time in their tube amps (photo copyright www.vintage-guitars.se).

-The Model 41 pickup was fitted in the Levin model 360, as shown in their 1968 catalog
+The Model 41 pickup was fitted in this Levin model 360, as shown in their 1968 catalog.
+See catalog page above.

-This un-numbered pickup that uses the same metal housing as the Model 2000 but with a central pole-piece arrangement very similar to the Model 210 flat-top attachable pickup, fitted in another Model 335 M2 guitar.
+This surface-mounting version of DeArmond’s Model 210 attachable pickup which uses the same metal housing as the Model 2000 but with a central pole-piece arrangement and former design very similar to the Model 210 flat-top attachable pickup, fitted in another Model 335 M2 guitar.

 1960-1964 levin 320 M2 archtop with two gold/black Model 2000 pickups and fluted ‘top hat’ style knobs (B0616 photo copyright Clem at Woodytunes Ltd., Hong Kong).